 Students at Mount Mary University have the opportunity to get involved in numerous organizations and clubs with different purposes and goals.
 These include professional and pre-professional groups, as well as those with social and/or volunteer emphases.
-Below is a sample clubs and organizations offered : Student Government Association (SGA), American Society of Interior Designers (ASID), , Behavioral Science Club, Caroline Hall Council, (CHC), , Communication Club, , Fashion Club, Graphic Design Club, History Club, International Club, , Music Club, Philosophy Club, Social Work Club, Student Art Therapy Association, Student Dance Association, Student Education Association, Students Achieving Leadership through Spanish Activities (SALSA)) and Student Occupational Therapy Association, the student newspaper, Arches..
-A current listing of all clubs and organizations on campus is maintained by the Student Engagement Office and available on the Mount Mary website.
+Below is a sample clubs and organizations offered : Student Government Association (SGA), American Society of Interior Designers (ASID), Behavioral Science Club, Caroline Hall Council, (CHC), Communication Club, Fashion Club, Graphic Design Club, History Club, International Club, Music Club, Philosophy Club, Social Work Club, Student Art Therapy Association, Student Dance Association, Student Education Association, Students Achieving Leadership through Spanish Activities (SALSA), Student Occupational Therapy Association, the student newspaper, Arches.
+A current listing of all clubs and organizations on campus is maintained by the Student Engagement Office.
 Students are welcome to organize and incorporate new clubs and organizations addressing their own particular areas of interest if no club or organization in that area currently exists.